-Katanga, Mutanda and Kansuki Power Project
+Katanga and Mutanda Power Project

-Katanga along with Mutanda and Kansuki entered into an agreement with Société Nationale d'Électricité ("SNEL"), the DRC's national electricity company, to refurbish DRC power generating, transmission and distribution systems that will progressively increase power for the operations up to a total of 450 MW by the second quarter of 2017.
-Mutanda, Katanga and Kansuki are collectively undertaking a project to secure power for all three operations via the refurbishment of two turbines at the Inga dam.
+Katanga along with Mutanda entered into an agreement with Société Nationale d'Électricité ("SNEL"), the DRC's national electricity company, to refurbish DRC power generating, transmission and distribution systems that will progressively increase power for the operations up to a total of 450 MW during 2017.
+Mutanda and Katanga are collectively undertaking a project to secure power for all three operations via the refurbishment of two turbines at the Inga dam.
 The project has started and is being executed in partnership with SNEL and Forrest Group (the project contractor).